snairdesai/COVID-19/README.md

 # DESCRIPTION OF THE FILES

 The relevant R Markdown file is "COVID-19_Country_6-01-20.rmd" which is fully reproducible in RStudio or RCloud.
-Accompanying the markdown are knitted files of the output ("COVID-19_Country_6-01-20.knit.md"; "COVID-19_Country_6-01-20.html"; COVID-19_Country_6-01-20.utf8.md").
+Accompanying the markdown is a knit file of the output ("Accounting for Global COVID-19 Diffusion Patterns, January-April 2020.pdf").

 # DESCRIPTION OF THE FOLDERS